seanivore/non-bio-life/ai-native-code/beyond-human-readability-ai-native-code.md

 Or consider how pidgin and creole languages emerge when speakers of different languages need to communicate with each other.
 These new linguistic forms often break rules from both parent languages while creating new patterns that serve the specific communication needs of their users.

-We might be witnessing a similar process with AI-generated code - the early emergence of coding dialects optimized for machine cognition rather than human readability.
+We might be witnessing a similar process with AI-generated code.
 These patterns might break human coding conventions while serving the specific computational needs of AI systems.

 ## Four Hypotheses About AI-Native Code Patterns

 What might explain the patterns humans perceive as "junk" in AI-generated code?
-Several hypotheses emerge:
+Several hypotheses emerge.

 ### 1. Optimization for Machine Interpretation

 Human-readable code isn't necessarily optimized for machine execution.
 We prioritize conceptual clarity, maintainability, and alignment with human cognitive patterns.
-But AI systems might naturally generate code that's optimized for how computers actually process information - prioritizing patterns that align with computational efficiency over human cognitive efficiency.
+But AI systems might naturally generate code that's *optimized for how computers actually process information* by prioritizing patterns that align with computational efficiency over human cognitive efficiency.

 For instance, what appears as an unnecessary intermediate variable to a human might create a more efficient memory access pattern at the machine level.
 Or seemingly redundant checks might better align with how compilers optimize code execution.